 An examination of the developmental changes occurring throughout the entire life span from conception to death.
-Particularly emphasized are physical, emotional, cognitive, moral and social development, and application of theories and knowledge to real world applications.
-Various theories of development will be examined.
+The various domains of development including physical, cognitive, social and emotional are studied.
+Several major theoretical approaches and important modern developments and applications are covered.
 Prerequisites: PSYC& 100.